E90Post

 Important to Know:

-For most BMW E9x models/options, the heater core circulates coolant full-time, while the blend doors/flaps inside the car direct hot or cold air into the cabin.
+For most BMW E9x models and options, coolant is circulating full-time through the heater core, while the blend doors/flaps inside the car direct hot or cold air into the cabin.

 A gentler and more calculated approach to flushing sediment is especially important in this engine, because of the possibility of oil contamination in the coolant.

 The notoriously flimsy Oil Fiter Housing Gasket separates engine oil from coolant, both of which are pressurized in the engine.
-When that gasket fails (and it will), oil often leaks into the cooling system, perhaps very slowly at first.
+When that gasket fails (and it will), oil can leak into the cooling system, perhaps very slowly at first.

 When oil reacts with coolant, it forms gelatinous blobs of sludge that collect everywhere in the system.
-That sludge may be relatively colorless at first, but it is highly corrosive to ALL of the plastic and rubber parts in the cooling system.
+That sludge may be relatively colorless at first, and not easily detected, but it is highly corrosive to ALL of the plastic and rubber parts in the cooling system.
 It also blocks passages and is exceedingly difficult to remove.
-I discovered that radiator flush products do not budge it.
+I discovered that radiator flush products will not budge it.
 The only thing that worked successfully, was filling the cooling system with a 50/50 mix of SuperClean degreaser and distilled water, then running the car up to operating temp before draining and repeating the process several times.
-Gobs of sludge came out each time, but the heater core did not clear, and within a year, it was totally blocked and freezing cold.
+Gobs of sludge came out each time.
+I've heard mechanics recommending dishwasher detergent tablets as an alternative to degreaser.

 Always monitor the health of your oil filter housing gaskets and replace them preemptively to avoid expensive repairs!